allanmosesfernandes/portfolio2025/posts/how-ai-helped-save-a-production-disaster.md

 No problem, just add the rest of the firms right?
 Right…?
 The only problem was the exact number of firms was more than 4500+ and with their accompanying firm numbers so thats 9000 entries we had to get in.

-Now the correct way to resolve this would be to create an API endpoint to list the various firms and their firm numbers and it could be dynamic.
+Now the correct way to resolve this would be to create an API endpoint to list the various firms and their firm numbers so that it could be dynamic.

 But we didn’t have that kind of time, the requests were coming in thick and fast. (and remember we had too many pints 🍻 the previous night?_ yea that wasn’t helping our cause either)

 Our senior backend engineer quickly pulled up a CSV that contained everything we needed: each firm’s name and number.
 The problem was simple, take these columns from the CSV, and convert them into an array of objects for our dropdown.
-And do it fast ⚡.
+And do it fast ⚡

 ### Enter the hero of our times: GPT
 I fed my problem to our hero: